 Ending your dependence on opioids isn’t easy, but addiction medication can help ease withdrawal symptoms and prevent relapse.
-The experts at Northshore Family Practice give you the ability to wean off opioid use with effective treatment options like Suboxone®.
+The experts at Northshore Health give you the ability to wean off opioid use with effective treatment options like Suboxone®.
 For more information about how Suboxone helps patients make a full, long-term recovery from opioid use disorder, schedule a consultation at the Bothell, Washington, clinic.
 Call the office today or request an appointment online.

 Opioid medications act on opioid receptors in your brain by blocking pain signals and creating a state of euphoria, or “high.”
 The illegal drug heroin is also an opioid.